 Nishkam School will be a learning community at the heart of Handsworth, bringing together education and children's services, thereby placing children and their families at the centre of everything that the school does, with a supportive community surrounding them.

-In striving for excellence, our School will achieve high standards - we expect to be significantly above the national and local averages within our first 4 years.
+In striving for excellence, our School will achieve high standards - we expect to maintain our position in the top quintile of all schools nationally on key performance indicators.